shouya/thinking-dumps/lazy/README.md

 Basically, you can use the `let` simulation to define a bunch of functions and evaluate some expressions within this binding.
-But if you consider it unreadable, you can use the following method.
+But if you consider doing this way makes code unreadable, you can use the following method.

 Although Loli does not aim to support function definition, you can always do this in the Racket layer.
-Here is how to do it.
+Here is how,

 You may define some variables to represent code snippets, values, or lambdas.
 I will take the code from above: